Moongazing/Mark/README.md

-Here’s a detailed README.md for your PDF Watermarker project:

 # PDF Watermarker

 A versatile and reusable library for adding watermarks (text or image) to PDF files.
 This library is designed for CLI, GUI, and integration as a NuGet package.
 It supports advanced features such as transparency, positioning, and batch processing.